 A Battlecars game usually ends up with cars spinning, smashing or blowing to smithereens, and drivers making a run for the nearest building to escape the mess.
 The game comes with two generic boards crossed with movement lines, counters for grass, trees and buildings and some car templates that slowly get covered by (somewhat fiddly) red counters as they get more damaged, and on which the player places counters for various weaponry—rockets, shells, flame, MG rounds and perhaps a clutch of passive weapons such as smoke, spikes and oil.
 A supplement, Battlebikes, adds rules for armoured bikes.

 Score a copy of this gem on eBay, you won’t be sorry.
 And this way, no one gets hurt.
-4 and a half rocket launchers out of 5.
+Four and a half rocket launchers out of five.

-I like this game so much I remade it at Matchbox car scale.
+I like this game so much I remade it at Matchbox car scale (though I later decided to use 6mm scale cars and bikes from Irregular Miniatures).
 The new templates have been completely redrawn for a modern look—laminate them and use a whiteboard marker to mark damage—and the playsheets combine the car/bike sheets with their appropriate driver sheet plus modifications specific to that car/bike.
 Also includes graphics and instructions for making your own ‘speedometers’.
 The templates are in colour-coded and ‘classic blue’ versions as well.